heydariha/challengeCode/README.md

 ### Update
-In order to get a policy call the ``PUT`` endpoint with following payload ``http://localhost:9090/policyService/policies``
+In order to get a policy call the ``PATCH`` endpoint with following payload ``http://localhost:9090/policyService/policies``
 ```
 {